 \section{Summary and conclusion}

-\citetalias{schuldt21a} have demonstrated the possibility of modeling ground-based images of strongly lensed galaxy-scale systems with a relatively simple CNN inspired by the LeNet architecture.
-Building upon these results, we have developed now a way of modeling such systems when including the external shear component in addition to the SIE mass distribution of the lens.
-Moreover, we now predict also a 1$\sigma$ uncertainty for each parameter and lensing system.
-For this, we make use of a residual neural network, which is a specific type of CNN that includes so-called residual blocks with a skip connection.
+\citetalias{schuldt21a} demonstrated the possibility of modeling ground-based images of strongly lensed galaxy-scale systems with a relatively simple CNN inspired by the LeNet architecture.
+Building upon these results, we developed a way of modeling such systems when including the external shear component in addition to the SIE mass distribution of the lens.
+Moreover, we now predict a 1$\sigma$ uncertainty for each parameter and lensing system.
+To this end, we make use of a residual neural network, which is a specific type of CNN that includes so-called residual blocks with a skip connection.
 A diagram of our final network architecture is shown in Fig.~\ref{fig:networksketch}.
-Because of the included error prediction, we have changed the loss function from an MSE loss to a log-probability function with a regression term inspired by \citet{levasseur17}.
-For an equal contribution of all parameters to the loss, we have introduced a scaling of each parameter to the range $[0,1]$ and therefore included the sigmoid function as the last layer.
+Because of the included error prediction, we changed the loss function from an MSE loss to a log-probability function with a regression term inspired by \citet{levasseur17}.
+To ensure that all parameters contribute equally to the loss, we introduced a scaling of each parameter to the range $[0,1]$ and therefore included the sigmoid function as the last layer.

-The network was trained on mock images created from real observed data by only simulating the lensing effect, resulting in realistic mocks as shown in Fig.~\ref{fig:overview_newmocks}.
+The network was trained on mock images created from real observed data by only simulating the lensing effect, resulting in realistic mocks, as shown in Fig.~\ref{fig:overview_newmocks}.
 We used images of LRGs observed with HSC as lenses, together with velocity dispersion and redshift measurements from SDSS.
 The background sources were images from HUDF with known redshifts.

 The training data were created with a flat distribution in the Einstein radius between $0.5\arcsec$ and $\sim 2\arcsec$ and a flat distribution in the external shear strength $\gamma_\text{ext}$ between 0 and 0.1.
-Moreover, we included Poisson noise on the arcs which we approximated from the variance map provided by HSC, and improved the lens center and ellipticity estimation by using a dedicated mask for each individual lens.
+Moreover, we included Poisson noise on the arcs, which we approximated from the variance map provided by HSC, and improved the lens center and ellipticity estimation using a dedicated mask for each individual lens.
 To make sure that the network predicts the lens mass center, we applied random shifts to the final mock images of up to three pixels in both $x$ and $y$ directions.